thierryc/Design-System-Variables/README.md

 # Grid

-The gird is 1/3 of the lineHeight.
+The grid is 1/3 of the lineHeight.

 # Layout, Columns, gutters, and margins